pulp-platform/hwpe-doc/chips.rst

         :width: 40%
         :align: center
     - 2021
-    - PULP cluster with *SNE* (does not use HWPE IPs, but follows HWPE template)
+    - PULP cluster with *SNE* and *PULP* (they do not directly use HWPE IPs, but they follow the same HWPE template)
   * - **Marsellus** http://asic.ethz.ch/2021/Marsellus.html

       .. figure:: http://asic.ethz.ch/2021/Marsellus_die.jpg